vanflad/STAT545-hw-fladmark-vanessa/Homework 10/Homework_10.md

 #see if it worked, cool it did!
 ```

+Troubleshooting note: For this final assignment, I've decided to incorporate the troubleshooting into where it's relevant to the code in the Rmd file, rather than at the end of the Rmd or only in the README on Github.
+Either way, I always give credit where credit is due and I learned how to [transpose](https://www.r-statistics.com/tag/transpose/) a matrix and/or dataframe with `t()`, thanks to Rbloggers!

+Furthermore, I found these links to be very helpful as well: Jenny's tutorial for working with [character](http://stat545.com/block028_character-data.html) data, the example of the pepper shaker for accessing [list items](http://r4ds.had.co.nz/vectors.html#lists-of-condiments) using `[[]]` and finally, some introduction to using the [httr](https://www.r-bloggers.com/using-the-httr-package-to-retrieve-data-from-apis-in-r/) package.

 A huge chunk of data wrangling and manipulation later and we have finally arrived at a decent inital dataframe to start working with!
 Let's improve it further:

 ``` r